Discover more from Society & Standpoint

 So, then, what is “progressive” about gender ideology?
 Nothing.

 Let’s move on to race.
 I’ve been fighting racial stereotyping my whole life.
 As a kid, I was confused about the way other kids thought of me, versus my own self-identity.
-Many non-Asian people told me that Asians liked math.
-Even other Asian kids would make math jokes.
+Many non-Asian people told me that must Asians like math.
+Even other Asian kids would make jokes about a supposed Asian affinity for math.
 Yet I found math boring and tedious.
 During senior year in high school, when I was given the choice between taking calculus and human reasoning, I chose to take the non-math class.

 And instead of a hard science, I took anthropology.
-While I went to a school known for its STEM programs, I actively avoided STEM in favor of arts and humanities.
-I found geometry grating, trigonometry tear-inducing, physics puzzling, computer science caustic, and so on.
-I preferred art and literature.
+While I went to a school known for its STEM programs, I actively avoided STEM in favor of the arts and humanities.
+I later ended up majoring in literature in college.
 (This also goes back to the gender issue: I had interests that were stereotypically female, yet that didn’t make me female)

 That’s why, when I heard about critical race theory, I recognized it for the regressive ideology that it was.
 I do not consider myself any more or less Asian for not matching racial stereotypes.
 Indeed, I’ve written plenty about how Asian American identity is complex and multifaceted and cannot be reduced to any one caricature.
 Yet critical race theory reduces me to my race, and tells me that I must act a certain way for being a certain race.
 Despite their claims that race is socially constructed, CRTists also claim that racial identity is an innate force.